davidrgreen/davidrg/README.md

 ## To Do
 - Move the custom post type and custom meta box stuff to a functionality plugin, when I have time.
 For now it works and I know the poential consequences.
+- Take cmb2 out of this repository and simply make it a dependency.
+Composer maybe?

 ## Credits